ashishsnaik/CarND-LaneLines-P1/P1_writeup.md

 **Potential shortcomings of the current pipeline**

 The pipeline finds and marks lane lines based on a first-degree polynomial, essentially working with only straight lines in the image.
 One potential shortcoming here would be the inability of the current pipeline to find lanes that curve.
-Also, with curved lanes, the current way of identifying the sets of left and right line segments using the slope will be erroneous as the line segments identified by the Houghs transform for one (or both) of the lane lines could have positive as well as negative slopes, depending on how the curve turns.
+Also, with curved lanes, the current way of identifying the sets of left and right line segments using the slope will be erroneous as the line segments identified by the Houghs transform for one (or both) of the lane lines could have positive as well as negative slopes, depending on how the curve bends - left, right, or zig-zag.

 Another potential shortcoming could be that the pipeline has a fixed region of interest (RoI), with the 'line of sight' fixed to a certain height in the image.
 This will limit how far ahead the vehicle can "see" when approaching a gradient.
 For example, when approaching a steep up-hill gradient, the vehicle would see the road only till a shorter distance and might want to have the RoI height a little higher so as to see as much of the road ahead as possible in order to make better decisions.